The UK National Codification Bureau logs every item used by the 3 services. Suppliers can find out here what they need to do to be included.

 Benefits of codification

 The UKNCB documents technical data and descriptions for every item of supply and allocates NATO stock numbers based on form, fit and function.
-This information is stored on the Item of Supply Information System (ISIS) and includes details of manufacturer, supplier and any other relevant information.
-This makes it easy to retrieve the data when required.
+This information is stored on the Item of Supply Information System (ISIS) and includes details of manufacturer, supplier and any other relevant information and the benefits/advantages of codification are detailed further in JSP 886 Volume 2 Part 4.

 The codification process is not expensive and is carried out within a target date of 45 working days.
 If it’s needed faster for operational reasons then it can be done in 24 hours.